Last Modified: 29 Sep 2014

 Day 1 Bishkek

-The rest of the day is free to explore Bishkek.
+The rest of the day is free for you to explore this relaxed and atmospheric city.
+Overnight in comfortable Bishkek hotel with good facilities.

 Parts of your trip go above 2800 metres / 9200 feet where it is common for travellers to experience some adverse health effects due to the altitude - regardless of your age, gender and fitness.
 It even happened to Sir Edmund Hillary!